 - Schedule, at least tentatively, a time to take the exam, which you will need to coordinate with the test center’s availability.

 I do not want to seem naïve and pretend that these are not difficult times.
-However, as I wrote initially, we are here and now in this situation, which is not completely under our control, so why not use it, somehow, to our advantage.
+However, as I wrote initially, we are here and now in this situation, which is not entirely under our control, so why not use it, somehow, to our advantage.
 And being proactive and not allowing ourselves to feel powerless will go a long way to improve our mood, help us stay healthy by having less stress, and, once this is over, have that feeling of accomplishment by checking “Pass the CAPM/PMP/PMI-ACP” off your To-Do List.